-Connecting students and professionals with design opportunities across Oregon
+Connecting students with design opportunities across Oregon

 Welcome to the Oregon Student Opportunities Hub!